 Campus deadline to request the institutional assessment is September 1.

 - Register for the Application through the Knight-Hennessy website

-- Contact your referee as soon as possible.
+- Contact your referees as soon as possible.
 Once they agree to write on your behalf you will register them to submit a letter using the Recommendation Registration Form.
 You must register your writers before you submit your application and inform them that the letters are due by the campus deadline.

 - You will upload your transcripts and a confidentiality waiver (if you do not have one on file) using the Recommendation Registration Form, please be prepared to do this when you go to complete the Recommendation Registration form.